francescop/analyticsjs-rethinkdb/README.md

 ## Backend Collector for Client-Side Data
 This is a Node.js backend collector for client-side data that is tracked by [sp.js](#appendix-how-to-use-spjs-analytics-javascript-library) Analytics JavaScript library.
-All tracked events are collected in events.log following [logging best practices](http://dev.splunk.com/view/logging-best-practices/SP-CAAADP6) for Splunk log ingestion.
+All tracked events are collected in a rethinkdb database.

 Refer to [appendix](#appendix-how-to-use-spjs-analytics-javascript-library) below on how to use sp.js simple API for tracking.